sumqwerty/AutomateBashScript/README.md

                             "-s add" to add or change file and "-s del" to remove file.
 6. -k   ---------------------- To keep or delete the clonned local repo after pushing.
 Allowed values "-k yes" or "-k no"

+## Example
-pushtogit.sh -n "repo folder name" -f "file or folder name" -s add -k yes
+pushtogit.sh -r "repo folder name" -f "file or folder name" -s add -k yes

 ## Note
 If https link is used for cloning the script will prompt to enter username and password of the git account to push the changes.